 Detoxification takes on an entirely new meaning when the exact nature of the toxins can be determined and when the efficacy of the treatment can be quickly checked by resampling of the blood.
 If the detoxification were addressed by juice fasting or kicharee and/or Ayurvedic rasayana herbs, it is possible to see within a few hours if the strategies actually result in improvement of the plasma and rakta dhatu.
 Likewise, if there are parasites, anthelmintics can be added to the basic regime to assure reduction in the burden of parasites on the patient.
 With yeast and mold, specific herbal protocols are required along with special diets that have lists of recommended and restricted foods.

-Dr. Indunil A. Weerarathne was the presentee on the paper “Ayurvedic and Modern perspective of Maw kiri (breast milk) Nasya Treatment Used in Traditional Psychiatry, Sri Lanka”
+Dr. Indunil A. Weerarathne had presented the paper at the above conference, based on the study she had originally done as her thesis for the internship: “Ayurvedic and Modern perspective of Maw kiri (breast milk) Nasya Treatment Used in Traditional Psychiatry, Sri Lanka”

 The traditional branch of medicine that deals with mental or emotional diseases is called “Unmada” which can be correlated with psychiatry in allopathy.
 According to WHO records, in 2001, 450 million people around the world were suffering from either mental or neurological diseases, placing mental disorders among the leading causes of ill-health and disability worldwide.
 Treatment methods used in traditional psychiatry in Sri Lanka can be divided into two major categories, internal and external.
 All kinds of oral medicines, including kashaya (decoctions), guli (tablets/pills), churna (powder) and particularly nasya (nasal application of herbal remedies) are used as internal treatments in the traditional system, whereas hisa gallum (head pastes) are used externally.
 The present study was done to survey Ayurvedic and Allopathic perspective of a particular Nasya remedy called Maw kiri (breast milk) Nasya used in the traditional system in Sri Lanka.